memozac-gbz/capstone-final/README.md

 - ...
 - **d360_paid_revenue**: revenue generated in the first `360 days` after users installed the app on a given date.

-*This new dataset has data only for "App T (android)" since the apps behave differently from each other (individual models for each sku need to be generated).
-Having said that, all the channels and regions for this specific app will be used for modeling.*
+This new dataset has data only for "App T (android)" since the apps behave differently from each other (individual models for each sku need to be generated).
+Having said that, all the channels and regions for this specific app will be used for modeling.

+*Disclaimer*: *The details of the new data structure and modeling can be found [here](prompt_phase2.ipynb).*

 ### Analyzing new data structure